yeasinshakil/ollyo-task-react-fresher/README.md

 ### Technologies Used

 To build this project I have used React Js and for faster build I have used Vite.
-I've managed drag & drop in two different ways one is vanilla js and another is third party packege called react-beatiful-dnd
+I've managed drag & drop in two different ways one is vanilla js and another is third party packege called react-beatiful-dnd.
+And for css I've use Tailwind css.

 ## Available Scripts